Some Like It Hot (cast album)

 Some Like It Hot (Original Broadway Cast Recording) is the 2023 album performed by the cast members of the 2022 Broadway musical Some Like It Hot, based on the Metro-Goldwyn-Mayer and United Artists' 1959 film of the same name.
 Featuring musical performances from Christian Borle, J. Harrison Ghee, Adrianna Hicks, NaTasha Yvette Williams, Kevin Del Aguila and the ensemble cast, who performed the original songs composed by Marc Shaiman who co-wrote it with Scott Wittman, the album was released through Concord Theatricals on March 10, 2023.
 At the 66th Annual Grammy Awards, it won the Best Musical Theater Album.

 Background

-On January 16, 2023, Concord announced the release of the cast album through its specialised label for cast recordings, Concord Theatricals which was eventually set for March 10, 2023.
+On January 16, 2023, Concord announced the release of the cast album through its specialised label for cast recordings, Concord Theatricals, which was set for March 10, 2023.
 The performance was recorded during the Broadway show held for three days from January 22–24, 2023.
-The album consisted 17 songs from the musical performance, except for the ensemble performance of "Tip Tap Trouble".
+The album consists of 17 songs from the musical, all except for the ensemble number of "Tip Tap Trouble".